ebooyves1009/PulseEngine/Pulse Engine/Assets/Scripts/Pulse Engine/Core/ReadMe.txt

 3- Editors ##############################################################################################################

 	- Derive from PulseEditorMgr
+	- Add enum with editor class name in PulseEditor >/ enums >/ ModuleEditors
 	- 2) in >/Statics Accesors
 		- static bool RegisteredToRefresh --> to avoid the editor to register multiple times to OnRefresh event.
 		- static void Refresh(object Dico, DataType _dtype)